 A: If your dog is vicious toward others, here are a few tips to prevent him from biting someone:

-Put up warning signs on your property that there is a dog
+- Put up warning signs on your property signifying the presence of your dog

 Q: How long does a dog bite claim take to resolve?